 We are committed to using our resources and privilege to: collaborate with changemakers to challenge and dismantle inequitable systems that are in the way of learners from reaching their fullest potential, ensure that those most impacted are at the table co-creating and driving solutions that work best for their own communities, uplift learning as crucial to individual and family well-being and critical to building more equitable and thriving societies and prioritize impact first.
 We work across public, private and social sectors with partners concentrated in Brazil, Sub-Saharan Africa and the US.

-With a global team in Brazil, Kenya, the US and UK, Imaginable Futures has invested over $239 million in more than 171 partners since 2009.
+With a global team in Brazil, Kenya and the US, Imaginable Futures has invested over $300 million in more than 240 partners since 2009.

-Our portfolio includes a wide variety of investments—from equity investments and multi-year general operating grants to smaller research and project grants—and our partners work reaches across Brazil, Sub-Saharan Africa, the US and beyond.
-Historically, we also made investments in India, which are now held by our sister organization, Omidyar Network India.
+Our portfolio includes a wide variety of investments—from equity investments and multi-year general operating grants to smaller research and project grants—and our partners work reaches across Brazil, Sub-Saharan Africa and the US.
+Historically, we have also made investments across Latin America and India.

 We are always looking for impactful, values-aligned partners and for new ways to support our mission to co-create more equitable and healthy systems for all learners, families and communities to thrive in a changing and interdependent world.

-If you are helping to change the future of learning, working in our core geographic areas and think our strategies align, we invite you to connect with us.
+If you are helping to change the future of learning, working in our core geographic areas and think our strategies and values align, we invite you to connect with us.
+Introduce yourself by using our Open Door Portal, now available in English, Spanish and Portuguese.

 As a partner, we support organizations financially, strategically and operationally.
 We provide our partners with the support needed to ensure they are as impactful as possible.
-We aim to support the whole entrepreneur and whole organization by becoming partners in each of our partner organizations’ journeys and supporting their teams and development.
+We aim to support changemakers and their organization holistically by becoming partners in their journeys and supporting their teams and development.
 In addition to our financial capital, we look to share our co-created learnings and insights among our global network of private, social and public sector partners.

 Our investment process is agile and aligned with the needs of the organizations and partners we support.
 We make investment decisions following business due diligence and impact due diligence, including values alignment.
-When evaluating an opportunity, our first step is determining both strategic and geographic alignment.
+When evaluating an opportunity, our first step is determining strategic, geographic and values alignment.

-We often invest early and are willing to take risks, knowing that making sustained change requires trying new things––and sometimes failing.
-We recognize the need to be able to pivot, adapt and respond to challenges and opportunities as we work to accelerate impact and shift power within systems.
+We often invest early and are willing to take risks, knowing that making sustained change requires trying new things–and sometimes failing.
+We recognize the need to be able to pivot, adapt and respond to challenges and opportunities as we work to accelerate impact and remove barriers to learning.

 We believe that learning is key to well-being and to equitable, healthy societies.
 We also believe that the opportunity to learn is a fundamental element of thriving.
 Too often, the current systems reproduce inequities and create barriers to learning, failing to provide the space for all learners to thrive, reach their fullest potential or even dream of the reality they wish to see.
 This is why we invest in people and ideas that drive holistic learning solutions and prioritize impact through systemic change.